mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Buildroot_Weston/Rockchip_Developer_Guide_Buildroot_Weston_EN.md

     # /etc/init.d/S50launcher
       start)
                     ...
                     export WESTON_DRM_PRIMARY=HDMI-A-1 # Specify HDMI-A-1 as a main display
                     export WESTON_DRM_MIRROR=1 # In mirror mode (multi-screen with the same display), without setting this environment variable will be with different display export WESTON_DRM_KEEP_RATIO=1 # In mirror mode, scaling maintains the aspect ratio, without setting this variable will be full screen by force export WESTON_DRM_PREFER_EXTERNAL=1 # Turn off the built-in monitor automatically when an external monitor is connected export WESTON_DRM_PREFER_EXTERNAL_DUAL=1 # When an external monitor is connected, keep the first external monitor as the main display by default weston --tty=2 -B=drm-backend.so --idle-time=0&
 ```

-In mirror mode, scaling display content depends on Rockchip's RGA 2D acceleration.
+When the VOP hardware doesn't support scaling, it would try to use Rockchip's RGA 2D acceleration.

 It also supports disabling the specified screen individually in the `output` section of weston.ini: